mosaicnetworks/babble/docs/design.rst

 Example CommitBlock request (from Babble to App):

 ::

-    request: {
+    request:
-                "method":"State.CommitBlock",
-                "params":[
             {
-                    "RoundReceived":24,
-                    "Transactions":["Tm9kZTEgVHgx","Tm9kZTEgVHgy","Tm9kZTEgVHgz","Tm9kZTEgVHg0","Tm9kZTEgVHg1","Tm9kZTEgVHg2","Tm9kZTEgVHg3","Tm9kZTEgVHg4","Tm9kZTEgVHg5"]
-                }],
-                "id":0
+                "method": "State.CommitBlock",
+                "params": [
+                    {
+                    "Body": {
+                        "Index": 0,
+                        "RoundReceived": 7,
+                        "StateHash": null,
+                        "Transactions": [
+                        "Tm9kZTEgVHg5",
+                        "Tm9kZTEgVHgx",
+                        "Tm9kZTEgVHgy",
+                        "Tm9kZTEgVHgz",
+                        "Tm9kZTEgVHg0",
+                        "Tm9kZTEgVHg1",
+                        "Tm9kZTEgVHg2",
+                        "Tm9kZTEgVHg3",
+                        "Tm9kZTEgVHg4",
+                        "Tm9kZTEgVHgxMA=="
+                        ]
+                    },
+                    "Signatures": {}
                     }
+                ],
+                "id": 0
+            }

-    response: {"id":0,"result":true,"error":null}
+    response: {"id":0,"result":{"Hash":"6SKQataObI6oSY5n6mvf1swZR3T4Tek+C8yJmGijF00="},"error":null}

-The content of "params" is the JSON representation of a Block with a RoundReceived of 24 and 9 transactions.
+The content of the request's "params" is the JSON representation of a Block with a RoundReceived of 7 and 10 transactions.
 The transactions themselves are base64 string encodings.

+The response's Hash value is the base64 representation of the application's State-hash resulting from processing the block's transaction sequentially.

 Transport
 ---------